btkostner/jumpstart/README.md

 Are you really asking permission for this?

-### Can I use this for my awesome setup / dotfiles?
+### Can I use these scripts for my awesome setup / dotfiles?

 Dude.
 Yes.